burakata/WS_User/README.md

 # WS_User

-basic JSON-based REST API using TypeScript, basic React app using TypeScript
+a basic JSON-based REST API using TypeScript

+a basic React app using TypeScript

+PS : Check inner ReadMe files